News

 The truth is that spending time living in another country is always a positive experience.
 I have been lucky enough to have spent 6 months living in Sweden, 6 months in the United States and now 6 months in the United Kingdom and they all bring something different.
 What they all have in common is something that we already know very well, which is to realise how good the food is in the Basque Country.

-As for the experience in London, the conclusions I draw from it are positive.
-Firstly, being able to work with a group that already has a great deal of experience in this area is always a plus and you learn a lot.
-Sharing weekly meetings with them was like attending a lecture at a congress, after all, each one presented the work done during the last 4-5 months, and therefore it was a very complete work.
-These presentations and the subsequent debate give you a lot of ideas and also solve some of the doubts you might be stuck on.
+As for the experience in London, the conclusions I draw are positive.
+First of all, being able to work with a group that already has great experience in this area is always a plus and you learn a lot.
+Sharing weekly meetings with them, was like attend to a discussion paper of a congress, after all, each one presented the work done during the last 4-5 months, and therefore it was a very complete work.
+These presentations and the subsequent discussion give you a lot of ideas and also solve some doubts you might be stuck on.

 As for life in London, the truth is that life is quite good, there are many parks for sports, good shows, museums, restaurants of any country... but I'm still more of a small city person, I don't like the hustle and bustle of the underground at rush hour.